nesrine-snoussi/BizzMatch/README.md

 You may find below the list of things you need to use this project :
 * You need to have Maven, JDK8+.
-* You will need to install docker in order to use the `docker-compose`.